Austintjh19/EduLink-NUS/docs/DeveloperGuide.md

   * Pros:  Reduces the number of classes needed, simplifying the codebase.
   * Cons: Combining multiple search criteria into a single class may reduce modularity, making it harder to isolate and maintain specific functionality.

-Design of Matching Name Criteria:
+Design of Matching Name Criteria Reasoning:
 * Partial word matching supported but must commence from fist letter:
   * Requiring matches to start from the first letter ensures that search results are precise and relevant.
 This prevents unrelated or unintended matches that might occur if partial matches were allowed to begin from any position within the name.
 * Sequential Combination Matching: Requiring the names to contain the same chronological combination and ordering of the keywords ensures precise matches.

-Design of Matching ID Criteria:
+Design of Matching ID Criteria Reasoning:
 * Partial matching for ID:
   * Allowing partial word matching for IDs enhances the flexibility of the search functionality.
 Users can search for IDs even if they don't remember the complete sequence, making it easier to find specific students.

-By dynamically selecting the appropriate predicate based on the parsed command criteria, the `FindCommandParser` ensures that the `FindCommand` is configured with the precise search conditions required to yield accurate search results within the EduLink-NUS application.
 ### \[Proposed\] Undo/redo feature

 #### Proposed Implementation